yuzhounh/REPA/README.md

 ## Processing Pipeline

-1. Initial Volume Removal
-   - First 10 volumes are discarded to allow for signal stabilization
+1. **Remove the first few time points**: The first few volumes are discarded to allow signal stabilization.

-2. Slice Timing Correction
-   - Corrects for differences in slice acquisition timing
+2. **Slice Timing Correction**: All functional time series are processed by slice timing correction to account for differences in slice acquisition timing.

-3. Head Motion Correction (Realignment)
-   - Realigns functional volumes to correct for head movement
+3. **Realignment**: Motion correction is applied to realign all functional volumes and correct for head movement.

-4. EPI Coverage Check
-   - Automask generation for quality control
-   - Group mask creation
+4. **Generating Automask**: Automask is generated for checking EPI coverage and creating group mask.

-5. Brain Extraction (BET)
-   - Removes non-brain tissue from images
+5. **BET**: Brain Extraction Tool (BET) is used to remove non-brain tissue from images.

-6. Structural-Functional Coregistration
-   - T1 image is coregistered to mean functional image
+6. **Coregistration**: The structural T1 image is coregistered to the mean functional image to maximize mutual information between them.

-7. Segmentation and DARTEL
-   - New Segment for tissue classification
-   - DARTEL for improved registration

-8. Nuisance Regression
-   - Polynomial trend removal
-   - Head motion parameters
-   - White matter signal
-   - CSF signal
-   - Global signal

-9. DARTEL Normalization
+7. **Segmentation**: The coregistered structural data is segmented into gray matter, white matter and cerebrospinal fluid using New Segment, followed by DARTEL registration.

+8. **Nuisance Covariates Regression**: Nuisance covariates regression removes noise including polynomial trend, head motion parameters (Friston 24-parameter model), and mean signals from white matter, CSF and global signal.

-   - Normalizes data to standard space
+9. **Normalization**: The preprocessed data is normalized to MNI space using DARTEL transformations.

-# Data Analysis Pipeline

-1. ALFF/fALFF Analysis
-   - Amplitude of low frequency fluctuations
-   - Fractional ALFF

-2. Temporal Filtering
-   - Bandpass filter: 0.01-0.1 Hz
+10. **ALFF**: ALFF and fALFF analyses are performed to measure the amplitude of low frequency fluctuations.

+11. **Filtering**: Temporal bandpass filtering is applied with frequency range 0.01-0.1 Hz.

-3. Regional Homogeneity (ReHo)
+12. **ReHo**: Regional Homogeneity (ReHo) analysis is conducted to measure local connectivity.
-   - Local connectivity measure

-4. Degree Centrality
-   - Global connectivity measure

-5. Template Normalization
+13. **Degree Centrality**: Degree Centrality is calculated as a measure of global connectivity.

-   - Normalize to symmetric template
+14. **VMHC**: Data is normalized to symmetric template for VMHC (Voxel-Mirrored Homotopic Connectivity) analysis.
-   - VMHC analysis

-6. Spatial Smoothing
-   - Final smoothing of derivative maps
+15. **Smoothing**: Spatial smoothing is applied to all derivative maps.